Contact Us for a Free Consultation (213) 542-0979

 • Penal Code 532 PC – extortion by threatening letter.

+Other related crimes include Penal Code 67, PC bribery, and Penal Code 422 criminal threats.
 It should be noted that you could be arrested, charged, and convicted of PC extortion if you never actually used force against the victim.

 Different Schemes Involving Extortion

-Extortion is a serious crime and I would say most of the time prosecutors, judges and the police want to send an offender who commits an extortion crime to prison.
+Extortion is a serious crime, and I would say most of the time, prosecutors, judges, and the police want to send an offender who commits an extortion crime to prison.

-That's the worst thing they can do to them and they know that people who are extorting or blackmailing people out of money, goods or services are the type of people who deserve to go to prison because they're using sophistication and the threat of violence, force or fear to get what they want.
+That's the worst thing they can do to them, and they know that people who are extorting or blackmailing people out of money, goods, or services are the type of people who deserve to go to prison because they're using sophistication and the threat of violence, force or fear to get what they want.

-I've seen the internet used where somebody is blackmailing another person, threatening to release sensitive information about them if they don't pay them money or give them some sort of goods or favors.
+Sometimes, they use weapons.
+There are all sorts of different schemes that involve extortion.
+I've seen the internet used where somebody is blackmailing another person, threatening to release sensitive information about them if they don't pay them money or give them some goods or favors.

 Getting Extortion Charges Reduced to a Lesser Crime